kyma-incubator/compass/docs/connector/08-01-establish-secure-connection-with-compass.md

     To get the Connector URL and the one-time token which allow you to fetch the required configuration details, use the Compass Console.

-    Alternatively, make a call to the Director including the `Tenant` header with Tenant ID and `authorization` header with the Dex Bearer token.
+    Alternatively, make a call to the Director including the `Tenant` header with Tenant ID and `authorization` header with the JWT Bearer token issued by your OIDC Identity Provider.
 Use the following mutation:

     ```graphql
     mutation {